Carballo (name): Discoverers and voyagers

-The 'Carballo family began its travel to the Americas about the same time as Christopher Columbus.
-Some of the first Spanish voyagers and or settlers of this family name or its variants were among the earliest explorers or Conquistadors of the[New World were Juan de Cavallón, a Spanish military captain, who voyaged to the Americas in the early 1500s.
+The Carballo family began its travel to the Americas about the same time as Christopher Columbus.
+Some of the first Spanish voyagers and or settlers of this family name or its variants were among the earliest explorers or Conquistadors of the New World were Juan de Cavallón, a Spanish military captain, who sailed to the Americas in the early 1500s.
 He claimed the territory of Costa Rica for the Spanish Crown and died in Mexico in 1565.
 Other early migrants to the New World included Gutierre de Caballos, who sailed to the Americas in 1512.